fgnt/graph_pit/README.md

 # Graph-PIT: Generalized permutation invariant training for continuous separation of arbitrary numbers of speakers

-This repository contains a PyTorch implementation of the Graph-PIT objective proposed in the paper "Graph-PIT:
+This repository contains a PyTorch implementation of the Graph-PIT objective proposed in the paper ["Graph-PIT:
-Generalized permutation invariant training for continuous separation of arbitrary numbers of speakers", submitted to INTERSPEECH 2021.
+Generalized permutation invariant training for continuous separation of arbitrary numbers of speakers"](https://arxiv.org/abs/2107.14446), submitted to

-**:warning: This repository is under construction!**
+INTERSPEECH 2021 and the optimized variant from the paper ["Speeding up permutation invariant training for source separation"](https://arxiv.org/abs/2107.14445), submitted to the 14th ITG conference on Speech Communication 2021.

 ## Installation